-This course is an advanced health profession work-based instruction that helps students synthesize new knowledge, apply previous knowledge, or gain experience managing the workflow of hospital systems and 911 EMS systems.
+This course is a basic health profession work-based instruction that helps students synthesize new knowledge, apply previous knowledge, and gain experience managing the workflow of Hospital systems and 911 EMS systems.
 Close and/or direct supervision is provided by the clinical professional (faculty or preceptor), generally in a clinical setting.
 Clinical education is an unpaid learning experience.